Dhruvi267/Market_segment/README.md

 # Best neighborhood for a New Coffee Shop in Toronto
 #### Problem
 Toronto is a large city with many neighborhoods, each with its own unique characteristics.
 For a new coffee shop, it is crucial to choose a district that offers the best business opportunities while minimizing competition.
-This project will analyze the existing coffee shop distribution, population density, and other venue categories to identify the best district for a new coffee shop.
+This project will analyze the existing coffee shop distribution, population density, and other venue categories to identify the best neighborhood for a new coffee shop.

 #### Data
 The analysis will be based on the following data sources:</br>